-Plastic is colourful, durable, long lasting, useful but it´s also polluting and harming our earth.
+Plastic is colorful, durable, long lasting, very useful but it is also polluting and harming our earth.

 One of the first plastics has been invented in the 16th century already.
 Its been made of cheese.
 The one we know and use has been invented in the early 1920s.

 Plastic can be made of a variety of materials such as cellulose, coal, natural gas but is now mostly made of crude oil.

 Gas and Oil are fossile products, made of algae, plankton and micro organisms over a few 100.000 years and not renewable.
 That means, if they are taken from our planet they are gone, there not coming back.